lddweb/ldd-directory-lite/README.txt

 This plugin is a rewrite of the [LDD Business Directory](http://wordpress.org/plugins/ldd-business-directory/).
 As such, you can upgrade to LDD Directory Lite from LDD Business Directory *without* losing any of your content.

-**You do not need to deactivate or uninstall the LDD Business Directory plugin before activating LDD Directory Lite.**
+*You do not need to deactivate or uninstall the LDD Business Directory plugin before activating LDD Directory Lite.*

-1. Install and activate the plugin using the instructions [here](http://wordpress.org/plugins/ldd-directory-lite/installation/).
+1. Install and activate the plugin using the above instructions.
-2. The plugin will collect all your existing content and import it automatically.
+2. Once installed, if data is detected from the original plugin it will automatically notify you with a rather large message at the top of your Directory Lite dashboard screens.

-As of now the plugin *does not* remove the data from the original Directory plugin.
-It also does not store any of its own data in the same locations, so the two datasets are completely separate.
+3. Press the "Import Data" button, and you will be taken to the upgrade page.

-While this does leave some clutter behind, it also ensures a painless upgrade path.
-Until the plugin has successfully been upgraded on a few hundred more sites, we chose not to remove your old data in case you either wanted to roll back to using the original plugin, or on the chance that something went awry with the beta.
+4. All done!

-A future version of LDD Directory Lite will scan for this leftover data and ask if you want to remove it.
+**LDD Directory Lite only imports this data, it does nothing to alter or remove it.
+If you decide to revert to the original plugin because of errors encountered while using this beta release, you will have all you original content waiting for you.**

 == Frequently Asked Questions ==